Working in Europe as an Expat

 Before you decide to become an expat living in Europe, do your research to find what city is the best fit for you.

-If you’ve got a STEM background, you should have no problem finding work as an engineer or a computer science professional.
+If you have a STEM background, you should have no problem finding work as an engineer or a computer science professional.
 For those with a background in healthcare, you should be able to secure employment as a doctor or a nurse.

 Do you have a background in marketing?
 Consider digital marketing that you can do from any city you like.
 And if you have a passion for education, teaching online classes or working as an ESL teacher is a great option.

-And remember – once you’ve found a place that seems like a good fit, spend some time researching the local Visa requirements to make sure you can get in.
+And remember – once you have found a place that seems like a good fit, spend some time researching the local Visa requirements to make sure you can get in.